releaseworks/The-DevOps-Docs/content/en/docs/Technology/_index.md

 ---
-title: "Source Code Management"
+title: "Technology"
-linkTitle: "Source Code Management"
+linkTitle: "Technology"
-weight: 3
+weight: 6
 description: >
   What does your user need to understand about your project in order to use it - or potentially contribute to it?
 ---